janakerman/grids-financial-data-grid/README.md

 Once you've downloaded and unzipped ShinobiGrids, open up the project in Xcode, and drag ShinobiGrids.embeddedframework from the finder into Xcode's 'frameworks' group, and Xcode will sort out all the header and linker paths for you.

 If you're using the trial version you'll need to add your license key.
-To do so, open up ViewController.m and modify the following line:
+To do so, open up ViewController.m, find the method 'setupGrid' and modify the following line:

     // You can remove this line if you have a full version of ShinobiGrids.
     _financialGrid.licenseKey = @""; // TODO: add your trial licence key here!